Jabbo16/sc-docker/README.md

 - base image `ubuntu:bionic`
 - uses special [tournament module (TM)](github.com/Games-and-Simulations/sc-tm)

-## Contributing

-Pull requests are welcome!
-There are still many things to do, especially from [todo list](TODO.md).

 ## Citations

 If you use `sc-docker` in your (academic) work, please cite [our Technical Report](https://arxiv.org/abs/1801.02193):